Zenika/zen-foot/README.md

 Locally :
 ---

-Download app engine SDK and add it to your PATH.
+Download [app engine SDK for Java](https://developers.google.com/appengine/downloads?hl=fr) and add it to your PATH.

 Then run